enriqueforner/openuem-docs/docs/04-Console/02-multi-tenancy.md

 # 🏙 Multi-Tenancy

-From 0.7.0 version onwards, OpenUEM supports multi-tenancy.
+OpenUEM supports multi-tenancy.
 This means that you can have different organizations and sites on the same OpenUEM installation.

 A default organization is created when OpenUEM is installed with a default site.
 An organization must have at least one site.